Flight-Lab/View-Assist/View Assist Community Extras/VAX Volume Control/readme.md

 # Music Volume Control during Assist & Broadcast
-**What this blueprint does:**
-When Assist or Broadcast are triggered while music playback is occuring, music volume is stored and decreased by 50% and returns to initial music volume when no STT is detected or when TTS ends.

 > [!CAUTION]
 > ## **This is __NOT__ an official View Assist blueprint and therefor is __NOT__ supported by Dinki and the View Assist team.**